Installing MidPoint From Source Code

 git@github.com:Evolveum/midpoint.git

-Use your git client to clone the source code tree.
-For example, Linux system can use git command-line client:
+Use your Git client to clone the source code tree.
+For example, in a Linux system, you can use the git command-line client:

-Running this command creates midpoint directory containing midPoint source code tree.
+Running this command creates the midpoint directory containing the midPoint source code tree.

-The -b option specifies midPoint version.
-You can ommit the option to get the latest development version of midPoint (master branch):
+The -b option specifies the midPoint version.
+You can omit the option to get the latest development version of midPoint (master branch):

 git clone https://github.com/Evolveum/midpoint.git

-On Windows, we highly recommend to add the following switch to the git clone command: --config core.autocrlf=false
+On Windows, it is highly recommended to add the following switch to the git clone command: --config core.autocrlf=false

-Actually, you can use the switch on any platform.
-While in theory autocrlf works, it does not work well for midPoint projects.
-Don’t forget to adjust project settings for IDE accordingly (taken care of automatically when using IntelliJ IDEA).
+You can also use this switch to disable autocrlf on other platforms because, while autocrlf works, it does not work well with midPoint projects.
+Don’t forget to adjust the project settings for your IDE accordingly (this is done automatically when using IntelliJ IDEA).

-These branches have the naming support-X.Y.
-E.g. for the LTS release 4.8(.x) there is support branch support-4.8.
+These branches follow this naming: support-X.Y.
+For example, for the LTS release 4.8(.x), there is the support-4.8 support branch.

 Building MidPoint

-Enter the directory with downloaded source code and execute either of the following commands:
+Go to the directory with the downloaded source code and execute the following command:

 mvn install